Tookfreshman/ca-input-pc/README.md

 # ca-input-pc

-A CA input plugin for vue
+An  input plugin for vue

 # Install